SingingBush/uk-crime-javafx/README.md

 ### Build and Run the application

-Clone the project and run using the latest version of Maven and JDK 11: `mvn javafx:run -pl javafx-app`
+Clone the project and run using the latest version of Maven and JDK 11: `mvn install` then `mvn javafx:run -pl javafx-app`